mcaledonensis/magic-key/README.md

 ```
 import magickey

-class Assistant:
+class Calculator:
-    name = 'Assistant'
+    name = 'Calculator'
-    init = 'A helpful assistant.'
+    init = 'A precise Calculator that always uses numpy.'

-magickey.turn_on(Assistant, actor = 'User', steps = 0)
+magickey.turn_on(Calculator, actor = 'User', steps = 0)
 ```

 With the extension active a '@' decorator can now be used to prompt the object with text:
 ```
-@Assistant
+@Calculator
-Please, use numpy to calculate 42^2 for me?
+Please, calculate 42^2 for me?
 ```

 That prompt will be processed by the AI model, which would emit a reply containing prompts to User and other objects, including iPython interpreter.
 The reply will be processed by magickey.
 And results will be translated into a *new* code block, added to Jupyter.

-For example, Assistant could add the following code:
+For example, Calculator could add the following code:

 ```
 import numpy
 numpy.power(42, 2)
 ```

-The execution of that codeblock is *watched* by the Assistant (the object that emitted this code block).
+The execution of that codeblock is *watched* by the Calculator (the object that emitted this code block).
-Upon it's execution (you have an opportunity to review code that Assistand had emitted as steps = 0) the Assistant is prompted *again* and may emit another *new* code block, for example prompting the User object:
+Upon it's execution (you have an opportunity to review code that Calculator had emitted as steps = 0) the Calculator is prompted *again* and may emit another *new* code block, for example prompting the User object:

 ```
 @User